Best Tea for Non Tea Drinkers

 If you’re picky and have no idea where to start

 To better control the dosage and how strong your tea will be, try starting with a loose leaf mint tea.
-I like this one.
-Or if you want something less fussy, just get the tea bag, instead.
+I like this one with a few berries added for sweetness.
+Or if you want something less fussy, just get a tea bag, instead, like this one with peppermint, anise, and lemon balm.

 2. Get a tea-sampling kit